microsoft/Reporting-Services-LoadTest/docs/OnboardPaginated.md

 * Add the Data sources that the reports use in the file RSLoad\ContentManager\RuntimeResources\DataSources.xml

-* Ensure the following conditions
+* Ensure the following conditions are met:
     * Your reports uses a shared data source
     * The data source name in the report matches the one you have in the DataSources.xml
     * The data source is in the same folder than the report